yokeshuma/project-1/README.md

 # project-1
-# How well do you know me quiz
+# A CLI App built using Javascript and npm package on "How well do you know me quiz?"
-This app is developed by Yokesh.
-This app is to evaluate how well do you know me.
+## Packages Used
+1. readline-sync